TICO/ACTIV-3/INSIGHT-014

 What is this study about?

-TICO is an international master protocol evaluating the safety and effectiveness of multiple new investigational agents, including neutralising antibodies that work by blocking SARS-CoV-2, the virus that causes COVID-19.
+TICO is an international master protocol which evaluated the safety and effectiveness of multiple new investigational agents, including neutralising antibodies that worked by blocking SARS-CoV-2, the virus that causes COVID-19.

-This master protocol is adaptive – which means it is flexible.
-Participants will be randomised to receive the new investigational agent(s) in addition to the current standard-of-care which includes the antiviral drug, remdesivir.
-TICO will enrol thousands of adults hospitalised with COVID-19.
-Any investigational agent(s) shown to be effective, will become the new ‘standard-of-care’ treatment, with far reaching global benefits.
+This master protocol was adaptive – which means it was flexible.
+Participants were randomised to receive the new investigational agent(s) in addition to the current standard-of-care which included the antiviral drug, remdesivir.
+TICO globally enrolled over 2750 adults hospitalised with COVID-19.
+Any investigational agent(s) which was shown to be effective, will become the new ‘standard-of-care’ treatment, with far-reaching global benefits.

 Contact details